ruslanmv/mcp-gateway-workshop/book/manuscript.md

 Picture the gateway as a control tower.
 Before planes can land, the tower must boot cleanly and answer the radio.
 That’s what this lab does.

 Start in an empty terminal, preferably inside a fresh project folder.
 Create a virtual environment so today’s packages don’t spill into tomorrow’s projects.
-Then install the MCP Gateway and launch it on **4444**.
+Then install the MCP Context Forge and launch it on **4444**.

 ```bash
 # 1) Create venv and install the gateway